SIDDHU123M/PYTHON/Data Types.md

     - Example: `range(5)` generates numbers from 0 to 4.

 12. **Complex Numbers (`complex`):**

     - Represents numbers with both real and imaginary parts.

     - Example: `3 + 2j`, `-4.5 + 6j`.

-These are the primary built-in data types in Python.
-Understanding how to work with these data types is crucial for effective programming in Python.